rmnk1908/houese_price_prediction/README.md

-# 🏠 House Price Prediction Using Linear Regression
+# House Price Prediction Using Linear Regression

-This is a beginner-friendly Machine Learning project that uses **Linear Regression** to predict house prices based on features like area, number of bedrooms, and age of the house.
+This is a beginner-friendly Machine Learning project that utilizes **linear regression** to predict house prices based on features such as area, number of bedrooms, and the age of the house.

 ---

-## 📌 Features Used
+## Features Used

-- 🏠 Area (in square feet)
+-  Area (in square feet)
-- 🛏️ Number of Bedrooms
+-  Number of Bedrooms
-- 🕒 Age of the House (in years)
+-  Age of the House (in years)

 ---

-## 📊 ML Workflow
+##  ML Workflow

-1. 📥 Data Collection
+1. Data Collection
-2. 🧹 Data Preprocessing
+2. Data Preprocessing
-3. 🔁 Model Training (Linear Regression)
+3. Model Training (Linear Regression)
-4. 📈 Model Evaluation (MSE, R² Score)
+4. Model Evaluation (MSE, R² Score)
-5. 🎯 Prediction on new inputs
+5. Prediction on new inputs

 ---

-## 🚀 How to Run
+##  How to Run

 1. Open the `house_price_prediction.ipynb` in [Google Colab](https://colab.research.google.com/)
 2. Upload `housing_data.csv` or use the sample data